 Environmental sensing technology makes self-driving cars possible.
 Without the ability to sense the immediate area around a car, computer systems would have no way of knowing what speed to set, where to turn, when to change lines, or when to apply the brakes.
 The sensing system must detect every possible movement within its range to make split-second life-saving decisions.

 Today, self-driving cars sense the environment using one of three primary mechanisms.
 Cameras are one of the most popular means since, of course, they can visually sense the environment in the same way humans do with vision.
 Radar is also often used in conjunction with cameras as a secondary method to detect large objects.
 LiDAR, a relatively newer technology used in automobiles uses an array of light pulses to measure distance.
-Some companies use a combination of both.
-Historically, most autonomous car companies have used LiDAR since, until recently, neural networks weren’t powerful enough to handle multiple camera inputs.
+Some companies use a combination of all three sensors.
+Historically, most autonomous car companies have relied heavily on LiDAR since, until recently, neural networks weren’t powerful enough to handle multiple camera inputs.
 Tesla is one of the most notable companies that has placed a big bet on cameras, integrating eight of them into each vehicle, along with a powerful neural network computer.

 Here we take a look at LiDAR versus cameras for self-driving cars to understand the pros and cons of each for this particular application.

 What Is LiDAR?

 LiDAR, which stands for Light Detection and Ranging, is similar to traditional radar in that it uses pulses of electromagnetic radiation to detect nearby objects.
 Traditional radar uses radio waves.
 LiDAR uses lasers to see the surrounding environment.
 LiDAR bounces laser light off of objects at millions of pulses per second, and the car measures the changes in distance when the laser pulses bounce back and hit the car.
 This system must be fine-tuned and accurate to make instant decisions with faster reaction times compared to humans.